NH Hunting Season Safety Tips

 If you have horses, there are some extra precautions you should be aware of.
 During the hunting season, you should keep your horses as close to your house and stables as possible.
 Before you go out riding, try to plan on avoiding known hunting areas, riding in open fields, and avoid riding during peak hunting times such as early morning.
 If you do come across a hunter inform them of your planned route.
 While riding it is best to ride with a buddy.
 Wear a hunter orange vest and a brightly colored helmet cover.
 You should also get a brightly colored rump sheet for your horse.

 There are also some items of clothing you should stay away from.
 Avoid wearing light brown, and especially avoid wearing white.
 A glimpse of white clothing through the trees can resemble a deer’s tail.
 White mittens and hats are especially bad choices during hunting season.

 You should not be afraid to venture out during hunting season.
-The cool air and lack of leaves in the late fall offers great views and few bugs, making hikes very enjoyable.
-Most hunters are familiar with the location of well known hiking trails so try to stay on established trails.
+The cool air and lack of leaves in the late fall offer great views and few bugs, making hikes very enjoyable.
+Most hunters are familiar with the location of well-known hiking trails so try to stay on established trails.
 Keep in mind that not all hiking trails are good hunting grounds.
-You can talk to someone at a local sports shop, or the fish and wildlife department for a better idea where to find a quiet location.
+You can talk to someone at a local sports shop, or the fish and wildlife department for a better idea of where to find a quiet location.

 ~Erik T. for nhliving.com